Autumn Color in Tombstone Territorial Park

 This itinerary is subject to change due to weather, local conditions, and other factors.

-August 25, 2024: After a hearty breakfast, we’ll begin our adventure into Tombstone Territorial Park.
+August 29, 2024: After a hearty breakfast, we’ll begin our adventure into Tombstone Provincial Park.
 Our drive will meander through pine-covered foothills, then wind its way up to the steep snow-covered mountains marking the Park’s entrance.
 We should see spring greens fade to light green and yellow as we gain elevation.
-Before we reach our base camp, we’ll begin photographing along the highway at one of many potential locations.
-Once in camp, everyone will have time to unpack and place their gear and luggage in their tent.
-Each tent will be equipped for rain with a nice thick sleeping pad (you supply your sleeping bag).
+We’ll begin photographing along the highway at one of many potential locations before we reach our base camp.
+Once in camp, everyone will have time to unpack and place their gear and luggage in their own tent.
+Each tent will be equipped for rain and with a nice thick sleeping bag and pad.
 We’ll have time to eat dinner in camp before heading out (weather permitting) for more night photography.

 Camping